apexfarm/ApexDatabaseContext/README.md

 ### IDatabaseCommitResult

-Methods to get all results of a particular operation against an SObjectType. **Note**: results will only be available for dml operations with `allOrNone = true`.
+Use the following methods to get all results of a particular operation against an SObjectType. **Note**: Results will only be available for dml operations with `allOrNone` equals to `true`.

 | Methods                                                      |